Inside: Discover these Amazon Rain forest books for kids! From nonfiction to picture books, learn about this amazing habitat important to the planet.

 Margarita Engle in Orangutaka tells us that Orangutans are critically endangered because their forests are being logged to plant oil palms.
 Palm oil is a substitute for butter used in candies, pastries and other processed foods.
 If you avoid buying processed foods that use palm oil, you help protect Orangutans.

 How about you?
 Have you visited a rain forest?
-What are your favorite books about the rain forest?
+What are your favorite rain forest books?
 Please share!
 Thank you!

 10. The Great Kapok Tree: A Tale of the Amazon Rain Forest by Lynne Cherry